NizarMhatli/PRO-FUSE-CONTROL-main/README.md

 -To test the program just run the SCrew_pa_test.py program

--To  use on different programs just import PRO-EDGE-SOFT and import the command you need to run
+-To  use on different programs just import PRO-FUSE-SOFT and import the command you need to run